 The Blepharoplasty Procedure

 Sagging eyelids and bags under the eyes can be the result of both genetics and age.
-Over time, the eyelid skin stretches, the muscles weaken and fat pockets under the eyes bulge.
+Over time, the eyelid skin stretches, the muscles weaken, and fat pockets under the eyes bulge.
 These unpleasant symptoms distract from the beauty of the eyes and face and can cause men and women to appear chronically fatigued and older than they are.
 Blepharoplasty is an eyelid surgery that corrects drooping skin and wrinkles in the upper eyelids or puffy bags under the eyes.
-A blepharoplasty surgery can also improve visual field of patients with droopy eyelids that interfere with their line of sight.
+Blepharoplasty surgery can also improve the visual field of patients with droopy eyelids that interfere with their line of sight.
 This can eventually cause excess skin and wrinkles to appear.

 Some temporary, non-surgical options can effectively treat the early stages of aging around the eyes, including creams, cosmetic laser treatments and injections of BOTOX® or fillers.
 However, for those seeking more permanent treatment or correction of more advanced aging, surgery is typically needed to attain the desired results.
 Blepharoplasty treatment lifts and treats drooping eyelids and reduces the appearance of under-eye bags to create a more energetic, youthful appearance.
 Dr. Schrader performs blepharoplasty in Princeton, NJ, to rejuvenate the area around the eye by: